-Vushka are dumplings from Ukrainian cuisine filled with mushrooms.
+Vushka are little dumplings like Varenyky in the Ukrainian cuisine, filled with mushrooms.
 These small dough pockets are usually made for Christmas Holidays and served with Borshch.

 The name “Vushka” is from the shape of dumplings that look like little ears.